1095th F1 GRAND PRIX | 47th JAPANESE GRAND PRIX | 33rd GRAND PRIX AT SUZUKA

-The media will also be talking to prominent members of Formula 1’s teams on Saturday morning.
-It’s yet to be announced which team members will appear in the press conference are: Jonathan Eddolls (AlphaTauri), Ayao Komatsu (Haas), Andrew Shovlin (Mercedes), Bruno Famin (Alpine), Mike Krack (Aston Martin) and Christian Horner (Red Bull).
+The media will also be talking to prominent members of Formula 1’s teams on Friday.
+The team members who will appear in the press conference are: Jonathan Eddolls (AlphaTauri), Ayao Komatsu (Haas), Andrew Shovlin (Mercedes), Bruno Famin (Alpine), Mike Krack (Aston Martin) and Christian Horner (Red Bull).

 Each weekend a former Formula 1 driver, or a driver from another prominent series of motorsport, joins the stewards to help judge any incidents from a drivers’ perspective.
 The Driver Steward this weekend is Danny Sullivan.